18 Hot Cocoa Mixes, Ranked From Worst To Best

 Swiss Miss has easy-to-use packets and calls for water or milk, which can be handy.
 This classic tasted strangely salty on the front end of the first sip, leading to a too-sweet finish.
 The level of chocolate was lacking and tasted artificial.
 This mix did dissolve extremely well and it was creamy enough to be enjoyable but it wasn't rich or decadent.

 The ingredient list starts with sugar and corn syrup and doesn't improve from there.
 Cocoa is the fourth ingredient down and the taste bore that out.
-This was the cheapest cocoa in our test at 27 cents per serving.
-If this is the cocoa you grew up drinking, nostalgia may make it more enjoyable, but there are much better options available.
+This was the least expensive cocoa in the test as well.
+If you grew up drinking Swiss Miss milk chocolate flavored hot cocoa, nostalgia may make it more enjoyable, but there are much better options available.

 14. 365 Organic Hot Cocoa

 The 365 Organic Hot Cocoa called for hot water and took a little more mixing than most to dissolve.
-Despite containing only natural flavors, it had a strong artificial chocolate smell that reminded us of the scratch-and-sniff stickers of our childhoods.
+Despite containing only natural flavors, it had a strong artificial chocolate smell that reminded me of the scratch-and-sniff stickers of my childhoods.

 13. Starbucks Double Chocolate Hot Cocoa

 The Starbucks Double Chocolate Hot Cocoa is a passable but not great hot chocolate.
-It contains both Dutched and natural cocoa powders, which may be why we thought the chocolate flavor tasted full and round.
+It contains both Dutched and natural cocoa powders, which may be why I thought the chocolate flavor tasted full and round.
 Detracting from that flavor was an odd off-note that tasted plasticky.
-One of our tasters detected an almost medicinal note in this 94-cents-per-serving offering.
+One of the tasters detected an almost medicinal note.

-It had a slight powderiness and there were a few stubborn lumps of mix that never dissolved despite our best efforts.
+It had a slight powderiness and there were a few stubborn lumps of mix that never dissolved despite best efforts.
 The body was fairly creamy, especially considering the clean ingredients list that didn't include any artificial thickeners.
 The label says it includes little bits of real chocolate, but it just looked like a coarser regular cocoa mix to us.
-If it weren't for that strange off-note, this one would've ranked higher.
+If it weren't for that strange off-note, Starbucks double chocolate hot cocoa would've ranked higher.

 12. Good & Gather Double Chocolate Hot Cocoa Mix

 This was a pleasant surprise.
-One of our tasters said this was "pretty good" and they were shocked to find out it was a Target store-brand packet that cost 72 cents per serving.
-This cocoa had one of the darkest colors in our test, a simple ingredient list that included sugar, Dutched cocoa powder, and natural flavoring, and a warm, inviting aroma.
+One of the tasters said this was "pretty good" and they were shocked to find out it was a Target store-brand packet that cost less than three quarters per serving.
+This cocoa had one of the darkest colors in the test, a simple ingredient list that included sugar, Dutched cocoa powder, and natural flavoring, and a warm, inviting aroma.

-We found it to be a little bit too sweet but with an enjoyable dark chocolate flavor that still fell a little flat.
-We wished it had a tiny bit of salt to balance the sweetness and dark chocolate.
+I found Good & Gather double chocolate cocoa mix to be a little bit too sweet but with an enjoyable dark chocolate flavor that still fell a little flat.
+I wished it had a tiny bit of salt to balance the sweetness and dark chocolate.
 It was a creamy mug of hot chocolate but had a little lingering powderiness.
 It's a solid hot cocoa for the price and ease of availability.

 11. Chamberlain Coffee Cocoa Grizzly Hot Chocolate